 “For our luncheon, we also invite Social Equity or Diversely-owned conditional applicant awardees to for free to network to meet some of the industry leaders,” Hans-Cohen noted.

-The Cannabis Advisory Group has gained generous support from several companies such as Ascend, Curaleaf, Sapphire Risk, Hance Construction, and many others who will be in attendance.
+The Cannabis Advisory Group has gained generous support from several companies.
+They include Ascend, Curaleaf, Sapphire Risk, Hance Construction, and many others who will be in attendance.

 “We’re really fortunate to have such great sponsors and attendees,” Ferraro said.